Education in Mississippi: Leaders in education

 The Mississippi Board of Education, which currently has nine members, oversees education policy in the state.
 The Board-appointed State Superintendent of Education, sets public education policy and oversees the Mississippi Department of Education.

 Section 201 of the Mississippi Constitution states that the Mississippi Governor shall appoint one member from Mississippi's Northern Supreme Court district, one member from Mississippi's Central Supreme Court district, one member from Mississippi's Southern Supreme Court district, one member who is employed as a school administrator, and one member who is employed as a public school teacher.
 Additionally, the Lieutenant Governor shall appoint two members-at-large, and the Speaker of the Mississippi House of Representatives shall appoint two members-at-large.

+Historical Recommendations for Regional Screening Centers in Mississippi

+In the past, an advisory council in Mississippi recommended the investigation of establishing regional centers for screening children across several locations, including the University of Mississippi in Oxford, Mississippi State College in Starkville, Mississippi State College for Women in Columbus, Delta State Teachers College in Cleveland, and Mississippi Southern College in Hattiesburg, among others.
+This initiative aimed to address the needs indicated by applications received from various communities.
+The council emphasized that personnel at each screening center should include representatives from psychological services, medical services, education, and speech correction services.
+Specifically, it was recommended that when screening African American children, a qualified African American educator, counselor, or social worker be included as part of the screening team to enhance cultural sensitivity.
+The council outlined specific qualifications for personnel involved in the screening process: a licensed medical doctor, preferably a pediatrician or general practitioner with expertise in exceptional children; a psychologist holding a doctoral degree, qualified through training and experience in individual testing of children; an educator with elementary school experience, particularly knowledgeable about exceptional children; and a speech therapist with training and experience in speech therapy.
+These recommendations reflect the early efforts in Mississippi to improve educational screening and support services for children with exceptional needs.